 If you’re riding with traffic and want lights for visibility, and/or riding after dark, you’ll need to consider light batteries.
 There are many different types of lights and light batteries, from simple AAA alkaline to proprietary external battery packs to the typical USB-rechargeable setup.
 I won’t get into all the options here, but whatever battery type you have, here are some ways to conserve it.

 Headlights: use the least battery-intensive setting appropriate for the riding conditions.
 If using a headlight to make you more visible to vehicles during daylight hours, a flashing mode will both be more visible and save battery.

 Light setups for night riding can be very individual.
 Experienced night riders often have two different lights (helmet and bars, or helmet and fork) with different modes and charging methods.
 They know how many hours each lasts for in each mode, and will actively switch between them to extend battery life based on the terrain.

-A dynamo hub is the ultimate luxury for night riding, but it won’t be practical for all riders.
+A dynamo-powered light is the ultimate luxury for night riding, but the high price tag isn’t practical for many riders.
 If going without and trying to conserve battery, it’s important to use the dimmest headlight setting you can safely ride with, turning up the brightness and/or using two lights only when needed to negotiate tricky terrain.

 Tail lights: use a flashing mode.
 This is more likely to catch a driver’s attention and it saves battery – win win!